 Settled Worker A person who: a. is a national of the UK; b. is a national of Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Republic of Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland who is exercising an EC Treaty Right in the UK; (please note that although not requiring sponsorship, workers from Croatia must have work authorisation in order to work lawfully, unless exempt.
 Employers commit an offence by employing Croatian nationals who have failed to comply with the work authorisation requirements); c. is a British overseas territories citizen, except those from Sovereign Base Areas in Cyprus.
 (Those included are Anguilla, Bermuda, British Antarctic Territory, British Virgin Islands, British Indian Ocean Islands, Cayman Islands, Falkland Islands and dependencies, Gibraltar, Montserrat, Pitcairn Islands, St. Helena and Dependencies and Turks and Caicos Islands); d. is a Commonwealth citizens who was allowed to enter or to remain in the UK on the basis that a grandparent was born here; has settled status in the UK within the meaning of the Immigration Act 1971, as amended by the Immigration and Asylum Act 1999, and the Nationality, Immigration and Asylum Act 2002.
 Site A location at which Tier 4 students are taught.
 SMS The Sponsor Management System.
 Specific Course Designation Specific course designation to enable English-domiciled students access to student support funded by the Department of Business, Innovation and Skills via the Student Loans Company.
-Teaching hospital Any hospital used by a Higher Education Institution (HEI) (including the UK Foundation Programme Office, Health Education Yorkshire and the Humber and Health Education South London) to teach Tier 4 students.
-Tier 4 Register of Sponsors The register of education providers which have been issued and currently hold, a Tier 4 sponsor licence.
+Teaching hospital Any hospital used by a Higher Education Institution (HEI) to teach Tier 4 students.
+Tier 4 Register of Sponsors The register of education providers which have been issued and currently hold a Tier 4 sponsor licence.
+UKVI UK Visas and Immigration, an operational command of the Home Office.